Strategic Classification with Non-Linear Classifiers: Experimental details

 \subsection{Experiment \#1: Expressivity}

 In Sec. \ref{sec:exp_expressivity}, we experimentally demonstrate how the strategic setting affects classifier expressivity.
-In this experiment, we first randomly sample a degree-$k$ polynomial $h$, then determine the set of points $S$ that make up the decision boundary of $\heff$ (i.e. are directly adjacent to it), and finally find the best approximate polynomial fit of $S$.
-Because user features are often naturally bounded, we assume that $x \in \X = \R^2$ and that all $x$ are bounded by $|x|_\infty \leq 100$.
+In this experiment, we first randomly sample a degree-$k$ polynomial $h$, then determine the set of points $S$ that make up the decision boundary of $\heff$ (i.e., are directly adjacent to it), and finally find the best approximate polynomial fit of $S$ \footnote{Because we are concerned specifically with the polynomial fit of $\heff$, we label the points in a fine grid G both regularly and then strategically, and use the strategic labels to get a polynomial fit.
+In this way, we do not directly compute the effective classifier (which would be difficult), but approximate it well enough to get the polynomial fit as well as visualize it.}.
+Because user features are often naturally bounded, we assume that $x \in \X = \R^2$ and that all $x$ are bounded by $|x|_\infty \leq 100$ (see Appendix \ref{apdx:bounded_input domain} for a discussion on how our theoretical results hold under bounded input domains).
 We report average values and standard error confidence intervals of 100 instances of the setup for each $\alpha \in \{2,4,8,16,24,32,40\}$ and $k \in [1,10]$.
 The instances were divided among 100 CPUs to speed up computation.

 To randomly sample polynomials of degree $k$, we leverage the fact that the number of points needed to uniquely determine a degree-$k$ polynomial over $\R^2$ is $k+2 \choose 2$.
 Therefore, for each instance, we randomly choose $k+2 \choose 2$ points and labels, and use an SVM polynomial fitter to find the best fitting degree-$k$ polynomial fit to these points.
-To assure that the generated polynomial is indeed a full-degree polynomial, we construct a grid $G$ of points over $[-100,100]^2$, label each point $g \in G$ using $h$ to get labels $Y$, and verify that the SVM best-fitting degree-$k$ polynomial achieves near perfect accuracy on ($G, Y$), while the best $(k-1)$-degree polynomial achieves low accuracy on ($G, Y$).
+To ensure that the generated polynomial is indeed a full-degree polynomial, we construct a grid $G$ of points over $[-100,100]^2$, label each point $g \in G$ using $h$ to get labels $Y$, and verify that the SVM best-fitting degree-$k$ polynomial achieves near-perfect accuracy on ($G, Y$), while the best $(k-1)$-degree polynomial achieves low accuracy on ($G, Y$).

 To find the set of points $S$ that make up the decision boundary of $\heff$, we first strategically label each $g \in G$ by checking if $g$ can reach any point $g'$ that is classified as positive by $h$.
 To determine the points that make up the decision boundary of $\heff$, we select only the points $g \in G$ where $g$ and at least one of its direct neighbors are labeled differently by $\heff$.